flenniken/statictea/docs/parseMarkdown.md

 * code -- A code element is three strings.
 The first string is the code start line, for example “~~~” or “~~~nim”.
-The second string contains the contents of the block, when none it’s empty.
+The second string contains the contents of the block containing newlines, when none it’s empty.
 The third string is the ending line, for example “~~~”.

 * bullets -- A bullets element contains a string for each bullet point and it may contain newlines.
 The leading “* “ is